 - Muscle pain or weakness.

 - Shortness of breath.

-- You may see the tablet shell in your stool.
+- You may see the tablet shell in your child’s stool.
 This is normal and not a cause for concern.
-If your health problem does not get better and you see the tablet shell in your stool, talk with your doctor.
+If your child’s health problem does not get better and you are seeing the tablet shell in your child’s stool, talk with the doctor.